-The ST [12][13] for the TOE claims demonstrable conformance to the Smart Card Open Platform PP [5], and complies security policies defined in the Smart Card Open Platform PP [5] by security objectives and security requirements based on the Java Card Platform (Open Configuration) specifications version 2.2.2 [6][7][8], the GlobalPlatform Card Specification 2.1.1 [9], and the Visa GlobalPlatform Card Specification version 2.1.1 [10].
+The ST [12][13] for the TOE claims demonstrable conformance to the Smart Card Open Platform PP [5], and complies security policies defined in the Smart Card Open Platform PP [5] by security objectives and security requirements based on the Java Card Platform specifications [6][7][8] and the GlobalPlatform specifications [9][10].
 Thus the TOE provides security features defined in the Smart Card Open Platform PP [5] as follows:

-- Loading, installation, deletion, integrity checking of application, - Secure operation of application instances through Java Card Platform 2.2.2, - Securely clearing and destroying of sensitive information (such as keys, PIN), that is, the TOE shall ensure that no residual information is available and protect sensitive information that is no longer used, - Safe data recovery or deletion (atomic transactions) when abnormal event (e.g. tearing at installation procedure) is occurred.
+- Loading, installation, deletion, integrity checking of application, - Secure operation of application instances through Java Card Platform 2.2.2, - Securely clearing and destroying of sensitive information (such as keys, PIN), that is, the TOE shall ensure that no residual information is available and protect sensitive information that is no longer used,

+Sacure data recovery or deletion (atomic transactions) when abnormal event (e.g. tearing at installation procedure) is occurred.

-Furthermore, the TOE is composite product based on the certified IC chips, the TOE utilizes and therefore provides some security features covered by the IC chip certification such as security sensors, protection against physical proving, malfunctions, physical manipulations and abuse of functionality, against leakage of information of Triple-DES, AES, RSA, ECC and TRNG for AIS31-compliant Random Number Generation.
-Therefore, the TOE maintains the integrity and the confidentiality of data stored in the memory or of security functionalities provided by the TOE.
-For more details refer to the Security Target Lite for the IC chip [15].
+Furthermore, the TOE is the composite product based on the certified IC chip.
+The TOE utilizes and therefore provides some security features covered by the IC chip certification such as security sensors, protection against physical proving, malfunctions, physical manipulations and abuse of functionality, against leakage of information of AES, Triple-DES, RSA, EC, and PTRNG for AIS31-compliant Random Number Generation.
+Hence, the TOE shall maintain the integrity and the confidentiality of data stored in the memory or of security functionalities provided by the TOE.
+For more details, refer to the Security Target Lite for the IC chip [15].